Lord-More-Axe/WeRV-media-control/README.md

 > **NOTES:**
 >
 > - Volume control will be added in future updates.
-> - This program is currently only available on Windows 10 and 11. (have not been tested for previous versions)
+> - This program is currently only available on Windows 10 and 11. (has not been tested for previous versions)

 ## Installation